mitre/cti/USAGE.md

 def techniques_used_by_groups(thesrc):
-    """returns group_id => {technique, relationship} for each technique used by the group and each technique used by campaigns attributed to the group.""" techniques_used_by_groups = get_related(thesrc, "intrusion-set", "uses", "attack-pattern") # group_id => {technique, relationship}
+    """returns group_id => {technique, relationship} for each technique used by the group and each technique used by campaigns attributed to the group."""
+    # get all techniques used by groups
+    techniques_used_by_groups = get_related(thesrc, "intrusion-set", "uses", "attack-pattern") # group_id => {technique, relationship}

+    # get groups attributing to campaigns and all techniques used by campaigns
     campaigns_attributed_to_group = {
         "campaigns": get_related(thesrc, "campaign", "attributed-to", "intrusion-set"), # group_id => {campaign, relationship}
         "techniques": get_related(thesrc, "campaign", "uses", "attack-pattern") # campaign_id => {technique, relationship}
     }

     for group_id in campaigns_attributed_to_group["campaigns"]:
         techniques_used_by_campaigns = []
+        # check if attributed campaign is using technique
         for campaign in campaigns_attributed_to_group["campaigns"][group_id]:
             campaign_id = campaign["object"]["id"]
             if campaign_id in campaigns_attributed_to_group["techniques"]:
                 techniques_used_by_campaigns.append(campaigns_attributed_to_group["techniques"][campaign_id])

+        # update techniques used by groups to include techniques used by a groups attributed campaign
         if group_id in techniques_used_by_groups:
             techniques_used_by_groups[group_id].extend(techniques_used_by_campaigns)
         else: